millosh/pregolem/README.md

 If written as one word -- "pregolem" -- it's also a Serbian regional adjective with the meaning "extremely big".

-If you are interested into the stories around Pregolem, check file [stories/golem.org](stories/golem.org).
+If you are interested into the stories around Pregolem, check the file [stories/golem.org](stories/golem.org).

 # Files